fjs138/philly-phorum-front/README.md

 I will be updating this description, as well as the code, over the coming days.

 ## In progress
+authentication,
-authentication, live persistent hosting data storage, security fixes
+live, persistent hosting and data storage, security fixes, branding changes

 ### `npm start`